 Yet malnutrition is largely preventable and treatable, other than when it accompanies a serious illness like cancer, in which case highly specialist support is required.
-Because of its widespread prevalence, reducing incidences of malnutrition are associated with large potential cost savings across the NHS and social care.6 teams up and down the country making real progress on tackling malnutrition, however efforts are patchy and access to help remains a postcode lottery for older people and their families.
+Because of its widespread prevalence, reducing incidences of malnutrition are associated with large potential cost savings across the NHS and social care.6

+There are many examples of good practice with teams up and down the country making real progress on tackling malnutrition, however efforts are patchy and access to help remains a postcode lottery for older people and their families.
 We urgently need to invest in a proper joined-up strategy, bringing together health, social care and the voluntary sector, to ensure all older people get the support they need.